google_counter

 Natural alpha radiation (helium nuclei), half-life – 11.5 days

-In the summer of 2021, the FDA (Food and Drug Administration) approved Lutetium-177-PSMA-617 for the treatment of castration-resistant metastatic prostate cancer.
-Clinical trials are also being conducted on the use of this drug in the earlier stages of prostate cancer.
+Lutetium-177-PSMA-617 was approved by the FDA (Food and Drug Administration) for the treatment of castration-resistant metastatic prostate cancer in summer of 2021.
+Clinical trials are also being conducted on Lutetium treatment in the earlier stages of prostate cancer.
 To date, indications for the use of Lutetium-177-PSMA-617 are as follows:

-1. Confirmation of metastatic stage of prostate cancer with metastases in bones, lymph nodes, and lungs
+1. Metastatic prostate cancer with metastases in the bones, lymph nodes, and lungs

 2. Failure to respond to hormone therapy and chemotherapy